There are two reasons for Netguru’s demand for external talent: insufficient internal capacity or lack of certain technological stack within Netguru.

 Who do we hire as freelancers?

-It’s worth mentioning that it’s not that easy to get assigned to one of our projects.
-First of all, to become a freelancer in Netguru, you have to be a mid-level or senior developer.
+To become a freelancer at Netguru, you have to be a mid-level or senior developer.
 We don’t hire juniors for project-based opportunities, as those projects often require knowledge of more than one technology.
-We also look for great communication skills in externals, e.g. fluent communication in English, which requires a lot of patience and resilience.
+We also look for great communication skills in externals, e.g., fluent communication in English, which requires a lot of patience and resilience.

 The process of assigning externals to one of our projects tends to be prolonged and require a few vetting calls.
 Freelancers might also get rejected by a “picky” client… but when they eventually get in, it’s most likely a long-time partnership. 💚